Legalised Marriage Certificates

 A legalised certificate requires an authorised copy from the registry office and then the Government Foreign Affairs office affixes the Apostille stamp.

-Article Last Updated: 17 May, 2024 under Birth or Marriage Certificate Applications
+Article Last Updated: 17 May, 2024 under Birth, Marriage & Death Certificate Applications

 1. What is a Legalised Marriage Certificate?